Homosexuality and Christian denominations

 Worship" The overture

-passed by a vote of 268 to 251 - a gap of only 3%.
+was passed by the General Assembly with a vote of 268 to 251 - a margin of only 3%.
 This demonstrates

 that the church, as before, is split into two approximately equal parts.